clearlinux/clear-linux-documentation/source/guides/clear/performance.rst

 * `The Performance Race <https://clearlinux.org/news-blogs/performance-race>`_
 * `Boosting Python* from profile-guided to platform-specific optimizations <https://clearlinux.org/news-blogs/boosting-python-profile-guided-platform-specific-optimizations>`_
 * `Transparent use of library packages optimized for Intel® architecture <https://clearlinux.org/news-blogs/transparent-use-library-packages-optimized-intel-architecture>`_

+*Intel and the Intel logo are trademarks of Intel Corporation or its subsidiaries.*